naqvitalha/CalendarDemo/README.md

 ```

 ## Libraries used
 [RecyclerListView](https://github.com/Flipkart/ReactEssentials) - A ListView that recycles views which makes is perfect for rendering large sets of data.
-Luckily, this was
-built by the me and was open sourced recently so, I was able to leverage it.
 It also has `initialRenderIndex` support which helps.

 ## Known issues
 - The shared apk will work fine but if you run the code the first selected date might be off by 1 value.
 It gets corrected if